pnp/cli-microsoft365/docs/manual/docs/cmd/graph/siteclassification/siteclassification-get.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to the Microsoft Graph, using the [graph connect](../connect.md) command.
+    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

 !!! attention
     This command is based on an API that is currently in preview and is subject to change once the API reached general availability.

-To get information about a Office 365 Tenant site classification, you have to first connect to the Microsoft Graph using the [graph connect](../connect.md) command, eg. `graph connect`.
+To get information about a Office 365 Tenant site classification, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 ## Examples